Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/resource-manager-tutorial-deploy-sql-extensions-bacpac.md

 ---
-title: Importar arquivos BACPAC do SQL com modelos
+title: Import SQL BACPAC files with templates
-description: Saiba como usar a extensão do banco de dados SQL para importar arquivos BACPAC do SQL com modelos de Azure Resource Manager.
+description: Learn how to use SQL Database extension to import SQL BACPAC files with Azure Resource Manager templates.
 author: mumian
 ms.date: 04/08/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: a1454c1b551ee16303f8fda7297910ce8642b523
+ms.openlocfilehash: 6291daecb578ba20f854dd2e6023890b158b8ebe
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74150406"
+ms.locfileid: "74326457"
 ---
 # <a name="tutorial-import-sql-bacpac-files-with-azure-resource-manager-templates"></a>Tutorial: Importar ficheiros SQL BACPAC com modelos do Azure Resource Manager

-Saiba como usar as extensões de banco de dados SQL do Azure para importar um arquivo BACPAC com modelos de Azure Resource Manager.
-Os artefatos de implantação são todos os arquivos, além do arquivo de modelo principal que são necessários para concluir uma implantação.
-Ficheiro BACPAC é um artefato.
-Neste tutorial, você cria um modelo para implantar um SQL Server do Azure, um banco de dados SQL e importar um arquivo BACPAC.
+Learn how to use Azure SQL Database extensions to import a BACPAC file with Azure Resource Manager templates.
+Deployment artifacts are any files, in addition to the main template file that are needed to complete a deployment.
+The BACPAC file is an artifact.
+In this tutorial, you create a template to deploy an Azure SQL Server, a SQL Database, and import a BACPAC file.
 Para obter informações sobre a implementação de extensões de máquina virtual do Azure com modelos do Azure Resource Manager, veja [Tutorial: Implementar extensões de máquina virtual com modelos do Azure Resource Manager](./resource-manager-tutorial-deploy-vm-extensions.md).

 Este tutorial abrange as seguintes tarefas: